ryankaplan/ryankaplan.github.io/_posts/2016-02-25-voronoi-diagrams.md

 There are a few popular algorithms for computing Voronoi diagrams.
 I'll talk about the one that I used to build the demos above (you can find the code for them <a target="_blank" href="https://github.com/ryankaplan/gpu-voronoi">here</a>).
 The approach is from a paper called <a href="http://www.comp.nus.edu.sg/~tants/jfa.html" target="_blank">Jump Flooding in GPU with Applications to Voronoi Diagram and Distance Transform</a>.
 We'll call it JFA - short for Jump Flooding Algorithm.

-The input to JFA is a blank background with some colored seeds on it (like the input canvas in the first demo above).
+The input to JFA is a blank background with some colored seeds on it (like in the first demo above).
 You iterate over the image in *rounds*, each with a *step length*, k.
 In a given round you iterate through each pixel (i, j) and look at 8 pixels around it.
 The 8 pixels that you look at aren't the immediate neighbours.
 They depend on the step length of the round that you're in.
 If your round has step length k, then you look at nearby pixels in the pattern shown in the diagram below.

 <div style="width: 100%; text-align: center; margin: 40px auto;">
 <div style="margin: auto; max-width: 400px;">